The Samsung Galaxy S25 Surprised Me With These Features

 I’m not going to lie to you, I’ve never thought that much about my phone.
 I’m definitely more invested than some, as I do care about having the highest camera quality and the largest level of storage, but other than that, each new upgrade that comes out doesn’t feel noteworthy enough for me to truly notice a difference—certainly not on a day-to-day use case.

-When I was introduced to the Samsung Galaxy S25 Ultra, the latest in Samsung‘s impressive repertoire, all of that changed.
+When I was introduced to the Samsung Galaxy S26 Ultra, the latest in Samsung‘s impressive repertoire, all of that changed.

 Want to Run a Marathon in 2026?
 Samsung Can Help.The Samsung S25 Edge and Galaxy Watch8 are a wellness match made in heaven